vmg/sundown/README.md

 *	**Tested & Ready to be used on production**

-	`Sundown` has been extensively security audited, and includes protection against all possible DOS attacks (stack overflows, out of memory situations, malformed Markdown syntax...) and against client attacks through malicious embedded HTML.
+	`Hoedown` has been extensively security audited, and includes protection against all possible DOS attacks (stack overflows, out of memory situations, malformed Markdown syntax...) and against client attacks through malicious embedded HTML.

-	We've worked very hard to make `Hoedown` never crash or run out of memory under *any* input. `Hoedown` renders all the Markdown content in GitHub and so far hasn't crashed a single time.
+	We've worked very hard to make `Hoedown` never crash or run out of memory under *any* input. `Hoedown` renders all the Markdown content in GitHub and so far hasn't crashed a single time.